 The present relevance of NGOs

 The promotion of a culture of assessment, not just among government and private-sector groups but also in NGOs, is a unique method, albeit a different difficulty, for efficient decision-making processes that provide results and hopefully more successful policy creation.
-Public institutions, particularly those in developing nations, are infamous for being wary of having their operations reviewed, especially by outside parties.
 This also holds true for non-governmental organizations.
 NGOs frequently lack even the accountability of their constituency, whereas the public sector is answerable to the voters and the commercial sector to the shareholders.

 Final thoughts